HuotChu/ArrayForLua/README.md

 **Rotate** modifies the array on which it is called.

 When an item in the desired range is shifted left or right, another item is pushed off the end of the range as a result.
-That item is added to the opposite end of the range, allowing movement of items to wrap (rotate) through the indices of the range.
+That item is added to the opposite end of the range, allowing movement of items to wrap (rotate) through the table.

 &nbsp;